shilpirai-code/angular-advance-local-storage/README.md

 **3. Local Storage**
 **Description:** Local storage is a browser feature that allows you to store data as key-value pairs in the browser.
 Data stored in local storage persists across browser sessions (until manually cleared).
 **Use Case:** Ideal for storing non-sensitive information that needs to persist across page reloads or browser restarts, such as user preferences or settings.

+Here, we are going to talk about local storage.
+It can be useful for storing information you want to be available on the same browser.
+To do so we will follow the below steps:
+1. Create a Service (Optional but Recommended)
+2. Implement Local Storage Logic in the Service
+3. Inject the Service into the components